bh555/SC1015_Z137_Grp6/README.md

 -	We use one-hot encoding for all the variables mentioned prior to improve the prediction and performance of our machine learning model – logistic regression – since our categorical variables does not have any ranking for its categorical values.
 -	We have also chosen to use decision tree because

+## Conslusion
+-

+## What we have learnt:
+- how to do one-hot encoding, what it is for
+- logistic regression model

 ## References: